objectiv/objectiv.io/docs/docs/tracking/testing/event-recorder.md

 Gets a RecordedEvents instance initialized with a sorted list of recorded events.

 All RecordedEvents methods are chainable, meaning that they return a new instance of RecordedEvents.
 These include:
- - Filtering events by their name or names
+ - Filtering events by their name or names.
  - Filtering events by their Location Contexts.
 Name, id or both.
  - Filtering events by their global Contexts.
 Name, id or both.